harrietckm/Hello-World3/README.md

 1. Find the place where you want the amplafi files and tools to be placed.
 2. Create the directory "amplafi-code".
 This is where the clone of amplafi-tools repository will reside.
 3. On Windows you need to set up an ssh-agent on your machine so there is no user verification required during the cloning that follows:

-    a) set up an ssh-agent using these [instructions](http://help.github.com/working-with-key-passphrases/) To setup a ssh-agent to run in the msysgit bash use these instructions.
+    a) set up an ssh-agent using these [instructions](http://help.github.com/working-with-key-passphrases/)

-Now when you run the msysgit bash you should be prompted for your passphrase.
-If you are not prompted for your passphrase then restart windows and run the msysgit bash tool again.
+    b) Now when you run the msysgit bash you should be prompted for your passphrase.
+If you are not prompted for your passphrase then restart windows and start the msysgit bash tool again.

 ## Cloning the amplafi-tools repository using git.##

-1. Change your working directory to the amplafi-code directory
+1. Change your working directory to the amplafi-code directory you just created:
 <pre> cd /path/to/amplafi-code </pre>
 2. Run this command.
 <pre> git clone https://github.com/amplafi/amplafi-tools.git </pre>